ClutchTools/Test-Bank/Coding_Challenges/Restaurant_ETL/README.md

 (Download Link: https://nycopendata.socrata.com/api/views/xx67-kt59/rows.csv?accessType=DOWNLOAD)

-Generate a list of the top 10 Thai restraunts that have atleast a B health grade rating or better and enter these in your data store.
+Generate a list of the top 10 Italian restraunts that have atleast a B health grade rating or better and enter these in your data store.
 This could be handled using a SQL query but this challenge is focused around building a front end to solve this problem.
 Also add visualizations of the selected data.

 **NOTES**